The Boxer chords by Simon & Garfunkel

 The epic and complex The Boxer by Simon & Garfunkel is one of many legendary songs from this folk duo.

-Released first as a single and then on their final album Bridge Over Troubled Water, the pair spent an impressive 100 hours recording the song.
+Released first as a single (1969) and then on their final album Bridge Over Troubled Water (1970), the duo spent an impressive 100 hours recording the song.

-The big banging pistol-sounding shot you hear during the chorus is a combination of a snare drum played in an elevator shaft and someone hitting the top of a Fender Twin Reverb amp maxed out at the same time.
+As an example of why it took so long, that big banging pistol-sounding shot you hear during the chorus is a combination of a snare drum played in an elevator shaft and hitting the top of a Fender Twin amp with the reverb maxed out.

-As a single, The Boxer charted in the top 10 the world over.
-Since its 1969 release, the song has been covered by many artists including, Bob Dylan, Emmylou Harris, Neil Diamond, Bruce Hornsby, Joan Baez, and as late as 2016, Mumford and Sons.
+Since its release, the song has been covered by many artists including Bob Dylan, Emmylou Harris, Neil Diamond, Bruce Hornsby, Joan Baez, and as late as 2016, Mumford and Sons.